EpistasisLab/Aliro/docs/guides/userGuide.md

 ### Example of using PennAI AI engine ###

-The following code illustrates how TPOT can be employed for performing a simple _classification task_ over the Iris dataset.
+The following code illustrates how PennAI can be employed for performing a simple _classification task_ over the Iris dataset.

 ```Python
 from ai.pennai_sklearn import PennAIClassifier